Operation Accountability

 On July 25, 1993, Israeli forces launched a week-long attack against Lebanon named Operation Accountability (מבצע דין וחשבון) in Israel and the Seven-Day War in Lebanon.
-Israel specified three purposes to the operation, to strike directly at Hezbollah, to make it difficult for Hezbollah to use southern Lebanon as a base for striking Israel, and to displace refugees in the hopes of pressuring the Lebanese government to intervene against Hezbollah.
-The affected civilian population included both Lebanese and Palestinian refugees.
+Israel specified three purposes to the operation, to strike directly at Hezbollah, to make it difficult for Hezbollah to use southern Lebanon as a base for striking Israel, and to displace Lebanese and Palestinian civilians in the hopes of pressuring the Lebanese government to intervene against Hezbollah.
+The affected civilian population included both Lebanese and Palestinian people.

 Historical background

 During the Lebanese Civil War, Hezbollah was among several militant groups formed in response to the Israeli invasion of Lebanon.
 Though chiefly funded by Iran, and later Syria, Hezbollah grew out of Lebanon’s Shia community.

 When the Taif Agreement was signed, it amended the Lebanese constitution to end the civil war, and disband all Lebanese militias.
 Argument then arose over whether Hezbollah's existence in Lebanon displayed a failure of the government, a blind eye, or clandestine support.
 Hezbollah launched a public relations campaign, political statements and a political program.
 As a result, the Lebanese government classified Hezbollah's military wing, the "Islamic Resistance" as a resistance movement aimed at ending the Israeli occupation and not as a militia.
 Thus, the organization was exempted from disbanding and disarming.

 The Taif accord called for an Israeli withdrawal from southern Lebanon based on UN Resolution 425 and explicitly allowed resistance against the Israeli occupation "by all means", including militarily.
 Hezbollah stated that it would continue to oppose Israeli occupation as a "resistance group", since they were actually protected by the agreement.
 Hassan Nasrallah, the Hezbollah secretary general, also declared that while the Taif Agreement was a cessation of the Lebanese Civil War, Hezbollah had never involved itself in that war, and only existed to fight the foreign troops stationed in the country.

-At the time Hizbollah claimed to have 3,000 fighters but some commentators estimated that the actual figure was 600-700.
+At the time Hezbollah claimed to have 3,000 fighters but some commentators estimated that the actual figure was 600–700.
 UNIFIL had 580 soldiers stationed in southern Lebanon close to the border with Israel, though other sources state that there were 4,500 troops serving with UNIFIL.

 Casus belli

-Israeli helicopters attacked a refugee camp near Tyre, 25 June 1993, and two days later they also attacked one of the Shia villages in their ‘security zone’.
+Israeli helicopters attacked a refugee camp near Tyre, 25 June 1993, and two days later they also attacked one of the Shia villages in their "security zone".
 The following day Hezbollah responded by firing rockets into northern Israel.
 On 8 July two Israeli soldiers were killed by the PFLP-GC after which an Israeli helicopter fired rockets at their headquarters near Naameh wounding three.
-A day later three Israelis were killed and five wounded in a clash with Hizbollah.
-Around the same time an explosion at a Hizbollah depot in the Beqaa Valley, blamed on the Israelis, killed at least five Iranians.
-On 22 July an Israeli soldier was killed after Hizbollah fighters overran a SLA position.
+A day later three Israelis were killed and five wounded in a clash with Hezbollah.
+Around the same time an explosion at a Hezbollah depot in the Beqaa Valley, blamed on the Israelis, killed at least five Iranians.
+On 22 July, an Israeli soldier was killed after Hezbollah fighters overran a SLA position.